ashwanirajan/Central-Limit-Theorem-USF-MSDS610/README.md

 ![alt text](https://github.com/ashwanirajan/Central-Limit-Theorem-USF-MSDS610/blob/main/Images/CLT_img.png)

-The Central Limit Theorem states that given a population distribution, if we take a large number of equally-sized samples form it, the expectation values (means) of all these samples will follow a normal distribution centered close to the population mean.
+The Central Limit Theorem states that given a population distribution if we derive a large number of equally-sized samples from it, the expectation values (means) of all these samples will follow a normal distribution centered close to the population mean.
 The population distribution could be something like a compilation of the height measurements of all people in the US.
 In other words, the distribution of the sample means follows a normal distribution with a mean equal to the population mean and a standard deviation equal to the population standard deviation divided by the square root of the sample size.

 The conditions under which the theorem hold are:
   1) The observations drawn from the population must be independent